JohnnyDarko/agents/README.md

                 stay on course and provide stabilization.

     Autopilot:
-                takes fastloop (inner loop) data and and data from guidance to provide heading lock, altitude lock etc.
+                takes fastloop (inner loop) data and data from guidance to provide heading lock, altitude lock etc.